sevenbitscience/sevenbitscience.github.io/_posts/hobby_programming/2025-07-21-meshtastic.md

 The solar panel I used is one a "flexible amorphous silicon" style one.
 Again, this is just a panel that I have had lying around for a number of years, but from looking online it looks like they are marketed to output 1 watt of power at about 6 V.
 From my testing it reached about 4.0 to 4.5 volts inside the case, which in full sun could be enough to fully charge the battery.
-It also seemed that these panels are marketed for good shade performace, and I think I saw that pretty well.
+It also seemed that these panels are marketed for good shade performance, and I think I saw that pretty well.
 Even when the panel was shielded by clouds or some shade, it could output something in the neighborhood of 3.4 volts, which is enough to power the Heltec V3, although it might not charge the battery super well.

-Initially, I repurposed [this](https://www.amazon.com/Adafruit-Micro-Lipo-Charger-ADA1304/dp/B00OKJFEQ2) little LTC4050-based USB LiPo charger from Adafruit, connecting the solar panel to the USB power pins and the meshtastic's power connector to the LiPo connector is parallel.
+Initially, I repurposed [this](https://www.amazon.com/Adafruit-Micro-Lipo-Charger-ADA1304/dp/B00OKJFEQ2) little LTC4050-based USB LiPo charger from Adafruit, connecting the solar panel to the USB power pins and the Meshtastic's power connector to the LiPo connector is parallel.
 This seemed to work fine, but I was unsure about the whole arrangement.
 It's output current is limited to 100 mA by default which may not have been enough to charge the LiPo and power the Heltec V3.